 When Do People Per Hour Freelancers Receive Payments?

 In order to be paid for your work, you must issue an invoice to the Buyer for review and approval.
 To submit an invoice, you simply need to click on the Raise Invoice tab on the Buyer’s WorkStream.

 In practice, Buyers are obligated to pay invoices within seven days.
 Your payment then goes through security checks.
 You will see any payments listed as pending.
 This can take anywhere from a few minutes to a few hours.
 In rare cases, it can take up to 3 days.
 The funds are then released to the Freelancer’s user account.
 You can then withdraw the funds.
 Withdrawals can be made at any time as long as you have funds in your account.
 However, PPH may ask for various identification documents to ensure proof of identity.
 This can slow the payment process initially.

 There are a number of payment methods available and most have a service fee attached.
 Payment methods include PayPal, TrustPay, GiroPay, Unionpay, Paysafecard, credit or debit card and bank transfers.
-To find out more about payment methods and service fees click this link.
 There are only three currencies available: British Pound (GBP), U.S. dollar (USD) and the Euro (EUR).